 Absenteeism Results

-Table 4 displays the percentage of youth that had zero absent days from the program, one absent day from the program and 2 or more absent days from the program.
-Risk factors that display a higher proportion of being absent by 10% or more include: Youth missing school often in the past year (item 23) when comparing zero days and 1 day absent as compared to 2 or more days absent and youth who have experimented with alcohol/drugs (item 25) when comparing zero days absent to 2 or more days absent.
+Table 4 displays the percentage of youth who had zero absent days from the program, one absent day from the program and 2 or more absent days from the program.
+Substantial difference are observed for several risk factors, including: Youth missing school often in the past year (item 23) when comparing zero days and 1 day absent as compared to 2 or more days absent and youth who have experimented with alcohol/drugs (item 25) when comparing zero days absent to 2 or more days absent.

 Table 4